-According to an interview with Christian Bale, one of the main reasons why he took the role was because of a fight scene between Walter Wade and Shaft on an airport runway.
-The scene was filmed but was cut to make room for more scenes with Jeffrey Wright who scored highly with preview audiences.
+According to an interview with Christian Bale, one of the main reasons why he took the role, was because of a fight scene between Walter Wade and Shaft on an airport runway.
+The scene was filmed, but cut to make room for more scenes with Jeffrey Wright, who scored highly with preview audiences.

 John Singleton's original idea was for the main character to be the son of John Shaft and that the two Shafts would work together.
 But no studio was willing to finance the project.
 Paramount producer Scott Rudin demanded the character to be changed to be Shaft's uncle and for Richard Roundtree's participation to be reduced.

-John Singleton planned a sequel where Shaft battles drug lords in Jamaica.
-But the film's middling box-office returns and Samuel L. Jackson's disappointment with the film stopped any plans of a sequel.
+John Singleton planned a sequel, where Shaft battles drug lords in Jamaica.
+But the film's mediocre box-office returns, and Samuel L. Jackson's disappointment with the film, stopped any plans of a sequel.

-Contrary to common thought, this film serves as a sequel to, not a remake of, the film Shaft (1971), since the Shaft of those films appears, once again played by Richard Roundtree, and the main character of this film is presented as his nephew.
-Therefore, this serves as one of the few sequels with the same title as the first film in the series.
+Contrary to common thought, this film serves as a sequel to, not a remake of, the film Shaft (1971), since the Shaft of those films appears, once again played by Richard Roundtree, and the main character of this film, is presented as his nephew.
+Therefore, this serves as one of the few sequels with the same title as the first film in the franchise.

 The trailer has a scene, that is not in the film, where Shaft and his partner, Carmen are talking about Diane.
 Carmen: "If something happens, I'll come after you myself!"
 Shaft: "You won't have to.
 Something happens to her, it happens to me."